-Purpose of the module Module NQF level Modul e NQF credits A student who has successfully completed this module will have sufficient knowledge to be able to identify and solve labour law disputes which may arise within an organisation.
+Purpose of the module Modul e NQF credits A student who has successfully completed this module will have sufficient knowledge to be able to identify and solve labour law disputes which may arise within an organisation.
 The student will gain insight into substantive law as contained in the common law contract of employment and statutory law, including the resolution of disputes.
-8 16
+16

-Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he/she is able to: identify and solve basic labour law disputes which may arise within an organisation 1.1 analyse a case study so as to determine the sources of labour law that may be relevant 1.2 describe the substantive law that would be applicable in any given scenario 1.3 solve a case study by applying all relevant contractual and statutory principles common law contract of employment 2.1 identify the parties to the employment relationship 2.2 explain how the contract of employment comes into being 2.3 describe the nature of the contract of employment 2.4 describe the duties of employees and employers 2.5 list the basic conditions of employment applicable to employees Employment Equity Act upon organisations 3.1 identify acts of discrimination3.2 identify and discuss defences to discrimination claims3.3 identify designated employees3.4 identify the duties of designated employers3.5 draft an employment equity plan disciplinary issues which may arise within organisations and fairly dismiss an employee 4.1 source disciplinary rules and standards 4.2 identify sanctions that may be utilised against employees that contravene workplace rules and standards 4.3 discuss the substantive and procedural requirements for a fair dismissal 4.4 identify automatically unfair dismissals 4.5 identify the remedies in the event of an unfair dismissal 4.6 deal with closures, mergers and sales of businesses from a labour perspective regulation of collective labour relations in South Africa 4.1 recall the statutory provisions relevant to the collective relationship between workers and/or their representatives and employers or employers' organisations 4.2 recognise the importance of organisational rights to unions and the requirements needed to qualify for such rights 4.3 demonstrate an understanding of the importance of industrial actions in labour relations 4.4 identify protected or unprotected industrial actions and determine what the consequences of such actions are 4.5 define a collective agreement and illustrate when such an agreement will be considered to be a valid and enforceable agreement
+Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he/she is able to: identify and solve basic labour law disputes which may arise within an organisation 1.1 analyse a case study so as to determine the sources of labour law that may be relevant 1.2 describe the substantive law that would be applicable in any given scenario 1.3 solve a case study by applying all relevant contractual and statutory principles appraise the role of the common law contract of employment 2.1 identify the parties to the employment relationship 2.2 explain how the contract of employment comes into being 2.3 describe the nature of the contract of employment 2.4 describe the duties of employees and employers 2.5 list the basic conditions of employment applicable to employees illustrate the impact of the Employment Equity Act upon organisations 3.1 identify acts of discrimination 3.2 identify and discuss defences to discrimination claims 3.3 identify designated employees 3.4 identify the duties of designated employers 3.5 draft an employment equity plan deal sufficiently with disciplinary issues which may arise within organisations and fairly dismiss an employee 4.1 source disciplinary rules and standards 4.2 identify sanctions that may be utilised against employees that contravene workplace rules and standards 4.3 discuss the substantive and procedural requirements for a fair dismissal 4.4 identify automatically unfair dismissals 4.5 identify the remedies in the event of an unfair dismissal 4.6 deal with closures, mergers and sales of businesses from a labour perspective recognise and assess the regulation of collective labour relations in South Africa 4.1 recall the statutory provisions relevant to the collective relationship between workers and/or their representatives and employers or employers' organisations 4.2 recognise the importance of organisational rights to unions and the requirements needed to qualify for such rights 4.3 demonstrate an understanding of the importance of industrial actions in labour relations 4.4 identify protected or unprotected industrial actions and determine what the consequences of such actions are 4.5 define a collective agreement and illustrate when such an agreement will be considered to be a valid and enforceable agreement